woefe/ytcc/README.md

 ### Arch Linux
 Install [ytcc-git](https://aur.archlinux.org/packages/ytcc-git/) from the AUR.
-The [ytcc](https://aur.archlinux.org/packages/ytcc/) will be upgraded to version 2.0.0, when it has a stable release.
+The [ytcc](https://aur.archlinux.org/packages/ytcc/) package will be upgraded to version 2.0.0, when it has a stable release.

 ### Without installation
-You can start ytcc directly from the cloned repo, if all the requirements are installed.
+You can start ytcc directly from the cloned repo, if all requirements are installed.

 ```shell script
 ./ytcc.py --help